chuasoondee/docker-devcloud/README.md

 # Docker Cookbook
 Goal is to automate creation of development environment.

-## Environments
-Each Dockerfile represent a dev server/component, which includes

 ## Building
-You'll have to build a `base` image from any `centos` images available in docker index.
+You'll need to build a `base` image from any `centos` images available in docker index.
 I've used `hansode/centos-6.5-x86_64`.
 To build

 ```shell